- Progressive: Best overall

 This isn’t a shocker, but the flashiest, highest horsepower motorcycles are also the most expensive to insure.
-The reasons include higher replacement cost, greater risk of accidents, and higher desirability to thieves.
+The reasons include higher replacement costs, greater risk of accidents and higher desirability to thieves.

 6. Umbrella coverage can be a cost-effective way to increase your motorcycle liability limits.

-Some (but not all) states allow a practice known as “stacking” when you’re insuring multiple vehicles with uninsured or underinsured motorist coverage.
-If allowed, it’s a smart way to multiply your limits without actually buying any additional insurance.
+When insuring multiple vehicles with uninsured and underinsured motorist coverage, some states allow a practice known as “stacking”.
+It’s a smart way to multiply your limits without buying any additional insurance.

 8. Take a safety course, even if you’re an experienced biker.

 Most motorcycle accidents happen within a person’s first month of riding.
 But even if you’ve been riding for years, it doesn’t mean you can’t improve your skills.
-The Motorcycle Safety Foundation licenses safety courses nationwide with the goal of “lifelong quality education and training for current and prospective riders.”
-Not only will a safety course make you more aware of the road (thus decreasing your risk of accident), it will also save you money on your insurance premium.
+The Motorcycle Safety Foundation licenses safety courses nationwide.
+Taking a safety course can make you more aware of the road, reduce your risk of accidents and save you money on your insurance premium.

 9. Your credit score matters.

-Don’t be surprised when insurance companies ask you for permission to check your credit history when requesting a quote.
-Most do.
-Studies have shown that there is a correlation between a low credit score and a greater likelihood of filing a claim.
-Those with higher credit scores will almost always receive a cheaper insurance quote than those with a low credit score.
+When you request a quote, don’t be surprised when insurance companies ask you for permission to check your credit history.
+Many states allow insurance companies to rate insurance premiums using a driver’s credit score, because studies have shown that people with poor credit often file more insurance claims.
+Motorists with higher credit scores will almost always receive a cheaper insurance quote than those with a low credit score.

-Whether or not your state requires you to get motorcycle insurance for your bike, you should protect yourself from the financial risks of riding a motorcycle.
-The minimum legal coverage is rarely enough to offset real-world risks, particularly in states with low minimums where other drivers are more likely to be underinsured.
+Always protect yourself from financial risk by buying motorcycle insurance.
+The minimum legal coverage is rarely enough to offset real-world risks, particularly in states with low minimums where some drivers are more likely to drive without coverage.

-The best motorcycle insurance can be tailored to fit both the bike itself and the risks that come with the way it’s used.
-Finally, you’re never too old or too experienced to learn how to become a better rider, and taking a safety course is one of the best ways to save money on your insurance premium from one of our top recommendations (Progressive, Geico, Safeco, and Foremost).
+The best motorcycle insurance companies allow you to tailor your coverage to fit both your bike and the risks that come with the way you use it.
+You’re never too old or too experienced to become a better driver, so taking a safety course is one of the best ways to save money on your insurance premium from Progressive, GEICO, Safeco, Nationwide, Markel, Foremost or USAA.